zeon256/justbus-rs/README.md

 - `nightly` (To be paired with `swisstable`, enables hardware lock elision for `RwLock`)

 ## Optimisations (in order of impact)
-- caching response with a hashmap
+- Caching response with a hashmap
-- caching only serialised data (ie `String`) to prevent transforming struct to json response for every request
+- Amortised serialisation of data structures
 - `jemalloc`

 ## Performance